What Is an Inverter for Solar Panels and Why Does It Matter

 Best for:

-Homes with roofs that have varying panel orientations or those in areas with frequent shading, such as New York or Washington, where trees or buildings may cause interruptions in sunlight.
+Homes with roofs that have varying panel orientations or those in areas with frequent shading, such as New York or Washington, where trees or buildings may cause interruptions in sunlight, can benefit significantly from advanced microinverter technology like the Enphase IQ8+.
+This microinverter allows each solar panel to operate independently, optimizing energy production even when some panels are shaded or oriented differently.

 3. Power Optimisers